HannesHolst1/bc-kickstart/README.md

 You can find multiple file formats of each kickstart roadmap in the directories.
 If you are new to Business Central, you can find detailed descriptions of most information in the [official Microsoft documentation of Business Central](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview).

+- **development kickstart**: get started with the basics of development in Business Central

 ## Contribute

 If you are a long-lasting veteran of Business Central, I'm happy to include feedback!
 As long as only one person creates the maps, only one point-of-view is represented.
 The more contributions, the better the maps will be!